Phuire-Research/Stratimux/Index.md

 ### The anatomy of a Stratimux sentence
 ```
-preposition(/+)decision + body + denoter
+preposition + body + denoter
 example: Finally + Open Muxium + to Notify Subscribers of State changes.
 ```
 This allows for a Stratimux Dialog to be constructed in the same formalization of that of a paragraph.
 Where the strategy topic is the literal topic sentence of a paragraph.
-And is followed by all steps and possible decision that create a muxified paragraph.
+And is followed by all steps and possible decisions that formalizes a muxified paragraph when paired with the quality definition.
 ```
 TOPIC + SENTENCE + SENTENCE + SENTENCE
 Example: